 ICBA supports legislation that would stop the implementation of CECL pending study of the impact of the new standard on lending trends in underserved communities.

-- Regulators should supply small community banks with clear, practical, and easy-to-implement methodologies for calculating the periodic provision for estimated credit losses that allows for the seamless incorporation of their existing processes.
+Regulators should continue to supply small community banks with clear, practical, and easy-to-implement methodologies for calculating the periodic provision for estimated credit losses.
+These methodologies should allow for the seamless incorporation of existing processes.

-- Examination processes related to model validation and process management should be published for public comment and be incorporated into agency guidance on prudent credit risk management.
+Examination processes related to model validation and process management should be published for public comment and incorporated into agency guidance on prudent credit risk management.

 Fortunately, in its final version of the standard, FASB determined that smaller institutions should be allowed to utilize existing processes to project future credit losses.
 These include spreadsheets, narratives, and other noncomplex estimation efforts.
-Bank regulators have expressed a willingness to accept forward projections of future losses using these existing tools and process as well.
-However, implementation of the final standard does not start until 2020 or later and many details surrounding appropriate techniques for estimation of future losses have yet to be determined.
-It is imperative that ICBA and community banks play an active role in the implementation of the final standard to ensure regulators honor FASB’s view of it and do not require small community banks to implement complex modeling techniques.
+Bank regulators have expressed a willingness to accept forward projections of future losses using these existing tools and process as well, though many details surrounding appropriate techniques for estimation of future losses have yet to be determined.

 ICBA supports the agency rule that allows a three-year phased implementation of CECL as it impacts common equity tier 1 capital on the date that a bank adopts CECL.
 ICBA had requested that the phase-in period be extended to five years to allow for unforeseen economic conditions that could introduce stress into community bank capital balances.